PTO vs. vacation: What is the difference?

-Are you ready for a vacation?
-Just imagine: beach, sand, palm trees, your favorite cocktail in one hand and ice cream in the other.
-The sun is shining, you’re feeling a summer breeze on your face, and you’re perfectly relaxed.
+Just imagine — a beach, sand, palm trees, your favorite cocktail in one hand and ice cream in the other.
+The sun is shining, you feel a summer breeze on your face, and you’re perfectly relaxed.

-But before you clock off work and head to your well-deserved break, you need to request vacation days.
-Or is that a PTO request?
-Is there a difference?
+But before you clock off from work and head to your well-deserved break, you need to submit a vacation request.

-Table of contents
+Table of Contents

 What is PTO?